dotnet/docs/docs/architecture/cloud-native/definition.md

 More development teams are writing code locally inside Docker containers.
 Instead of managing an  entire set of source code on their local machine, which could consist of hundreds of services, they “pull” container images of the service dependencies they need from a container repository.
 By including a docker compose manifest, they define how each service inter-operates.
 When local development is finished, they “push” an image of thier completed service to a container repository for others to consume.

 Azure now features [Azure Dev Spaces](https://docs.microsoft.com/azure/dev-spaces/), an offering that enables teams to test and iteratively develop an entire microservices application running in Azure Kubernetes Service (AKS) without the need to replicate or mock dependencies.
-It is shown in Figure 1-6.
+Azure Dev Spaces is shown in Figure 1-6.

 ![Azure Dev Spaces](media/azure-dev-spaces-site-example.png)
 **Figure 1-6**.
 Azure Dev Spaces